Bharanikumar47/BayesianNetwork/README.md

 # BayesianNetwork
-To add a new repository to the git that is our project or code
+To add a code or project to a repository